dontworryjohn/aws-bootcamp-cruddur-2023/journal/week1.md

 ### **Why container is popular?**
 It is a angnostic way to run application.
-Most people started developing apps on container due to the simplicity to the package without considering eventually requirements.
+Most people started developing apps on container due to the simplicity to pass the package without considering requirements.

 **Managed Vs Unmanaged Container**